 Manual vs Automated KYB

+Many compliance officers agree that KYB checks can give you a headache, especially if you don’t automate any processes, such as verifying UBO identities or automatically screening sanctions lists.
+All processes in KYB verification require companies to collect, analyze, and manage large volumes of data.
 This includes even the tiniest data pieces, such as the company’s registration number, or more detailed assessments, such as document verification and looking up official documents from at least a few government registries to cross-check information and ensure that it’s legitimate.
 Depending on the use case, verifying the source of funds or a person’s residential address is also important and time-consuming.

-In contrast, automated KYB processes can help streamline KYB compliance.
 While manual intervention is still needed, as it’s practically impossible to proceed with EDD without the touch of a compliance officer, automated KYB workflows simplify processes linked to complex company structures and industry-specific requirements.
 That’s because automated KYB platforms handle large data volumes, automatically triggering KYC checks for individuals and conducting general background checks on the business in the same dashboard.
 On top of that, they allow companies to customize their KYB processes, send tailored questionnaires to corporate clients when extra information is required, and conduct ongoing monitoring to receive real-time alerts regarding suspicious activity.

 Benefits of KYB

-Other benefits that KYB checks provide include:
+The key benefits that KYB checks provide include:

 Better Risk Management